13 Different TEFL Jobs For TEFL Teachers

 EFL Teacher in a school

-In a school there are a number of different EFL teaching positions besides the general EFL teacher:
+In a school there are a number of different EFL teaching positions besides the general TEFL teacher:

-Sometimes an EFL teacher works in collaboration with a co-teacher.
+Sometimes a TEFL teacher works in collaboration with a co-teacher.
 This is usually a qualified native teacher from whichever country you are in.
 While this teacher is most certainly there to help with any language barriers, they are your equal as a teacher so you share an equal teaching load and may even team-teach lessons.

 A Head teacher is a teacher who is the head of a subject (English) or a grade.
 The Head teacher will have more responsibilities than a general teacher but will still teach.
 They will likely attend meetings and have a say in the running of the school, or at least the EFL department.